Flight Data Providers

 SunCalc is an open-source library.
 Transit Chaser’s prediction logic may also include additional custom geometry, projection, margin, and filtering code.
 These calculations are estimates only and may contain mistakes or limitations.

-7. Why We Use Multiple Sources
+7. Why Multiple Sources May Be Supported

 No single flight-data source can guarantee perfect global coverage, live accuracy, unrestricted access, unlimited request volume, and permanent availability.
 Aircraft data depends on many factors, including receiver coverage, provider infrastructure, aircraft equipment, data-sharing rules, API limits, and provider policies.